pa-0/clipmon/README.md

 To build use `cargo build`.
 You can also quickly run this with `cargo run`.

+# Design

+- We use the `wlr-data-control-unstable-v1` wayland protocol.
+- As soon as an application copies data into a selection, we copy this data and claim the clipboard ourselves.
+- Because only foreground applications can take a selection, it should not be possible for another application to try and read data before we do.
+- When another application tries to paste a selection, we receive that request, and can show a notification before sending any data.

 # Debugging

 Use `WAYLAND_DEBUG=1` to see all wayland events -- that's usually most of